hoekit/recur/README.md

     {
       task : "Weekly meetings",
-      recur: "H10w1,H17w5"          # 10am on Mon and 5pm on Fri
+      recur: "H10w1,H17w5"          # 10am on Mondays and 5pm on Fridays
     }

 ## Building the library

-Running "make" will create "main", a sample executable to try out the various recurring events.
+Running "make" will create a sample executable called "main" to try out the various recurring events.

+    $ make
+    $ ./main "H10w1,H17w5"

 See the Makefile for other targets.
-In particular, the "lib/librecur.a" creates a static library suitable to for linking.
+In particular, the "lib/librecur.a" creates a static library suitable for linking with your own project.

 ## Using the library